PrasannaVenkadesh/expandify/README.md

 and type one or more sentences without a line break.

+Example:

+		$./expandify.py
+		AFAIK & IMPOV this is True

-It gives back you in complete phrase when you press ENTER and then copy paste in your Email or Mailing list.
+and press ENTER to see what happens!, then copy paste where you want it to be in complete english

 My preffered way is to use xclip